mmizutani/sbt-play-gulp/README.md

 **SBT Play Gulp Plugin** is an SBT plugin which allows you to use Gulp for static assets compilation in Play Framework projects.

-If you do not like to have your Play app depend on someone else's sbt plugin, [play-gulp-standalone](https://github.com/mmizutani/play-gulp-standalone) might be a better fit for you.
+If you do not like your Play app to depend on any sbt plugin, [play-gulp-standalone](https://github.com/mmizutani/play-gulp-standalone) might be a better fit for you.

 ## Change Logs

 [Sonatype Releases](https://oss.sonatype.org/#nexus-search;quick~play gulp)
+* v0.0.7 Add jspm command - You can now execute jspm in the sbt console.
 * v0.0.6 Bumped up the Play sbt plugin version from 2.4.2 to 2.4.3.
 * v0.0.5 Fixed [a bug](https://github.com/mmizutani/sbt-play-gulp/pull/1) concerning the path to the compiled static assets.